Citizen's Political Power in the U.S.

 Boss_Tweed, byThomas_Nast "The Brains"

-Modern U.S. attempts at realistic political party platforms.
+Modern U.S. attempts at

 One elected politician can't pass a law.
 One elected politician can't even get a bill out of a committee!
 Obviously voters would tend to be much more interested in political platforms.